 Potential health risks

 VA recognizes certain cancers and other diseases as linked to exposure to ionizing radiation during military service.
-Eligibility for VA compensation depends on a number of factors, such as the radiation dose and when the disease develops.
+Eligibility for VA compensation depends on several factors, such as the radiation dose and when the disease develops.

 Health concerns?